zaireali649/templates/llm-txt/LLM_TXT_STANDARDS.md

 ## File Description Template

-Use this template for each file in your `llm.txt`:
+Use this template for each file in your `llms.txt`:

 ```markdown
 ### path/to/file.ext